 When Business Owners Are Cut Off From Emotion, They Make Bad Decisions

-We know that making a decision based purely on knowledge, or based purely on emotion, is always the wrong decision, but by employing three strategies we were able to come up with a new equation that got to the heart of the matter.
+We know that making decisions based purely on knowledge or based purely on emotion is always the wrong decision, but by employing three strategies, we were able to come up with a new equation that got to the heart of the matter.

-As a result of this process, our client was able to navigate her emotions, navigate her client’s emotions and close the deal with great success!
+As a result of this process, my client was able to make an offer of giving her a choice, name on top, or more money.
+It was very important for future projects that my client’s name be on top.
+She got what she wanted by navigating her emotions; she could navigate her client’s emotions and close the deal with great success!